Last Updated on July 26, 2023

 - Hindu Undivided Family (HUF): Latest colour photo of the Karta/authorised signatories of the account.
 ID proof and address proof of Karta.

 All the KYC documents should be valid on the date of submission.
 Few copies of the documents may be required to be certified by competent authorities.
-The above documents list is the Indicative list of KYC documents and is subject to change as per regulatory guidelines and internal KYC policy of the respective Bank.
+The above documents list is the Indicative list of KYC documents and is subject to change as per regulatory guidelines and the internal KYC policy of the respective Bank.
 PAN Card and Aadhar is a Mandatory document to open a current account as per RBI guidelines.

 Frequently Asked Questions